cloudfoundry/bosh-azure-cpi-release/docs/get-started/create-service-principal.md

 You can get **service-principal-name** from any value of **Service Principal Names** to assign role to your service principal.

-## 2.2.4 Assigning roles to your Service Principal
+### 2.2.4 Assigning roles to your Service Principal

 Now you have a service principal account, you need to grant this account access to proper resource use Azure CLI.
+Please refer to [RBAC: Built-in roles](https://azure.microsoft.com/en-us/documentation/articles/role-based-access-built-in-roles/) to learn Azure Role-Based Access Control.

+There are two options:

+* Please assgin the role `Virtual Machine Contributor` and `Network Contributor`, if the service principal is only for deploying BOSH and Cloud Foundry on Azure.
+* Please assign the role `Contributor` to your service principal if you need to manage other more resources.
+For example:
+ * Use terraform to bootstrap the environment
+ * Use [Azure Service Broker](https://github.com/Azure/meta-azure-service-broker/blob/master/docs/how-admin-deploy-the-broker.md) to manage Azure services

+In this section, `Virtual Machine Contributor` and `Network Contributor` are assigned.

-`Virtual Machine Contributor` can manage virtual machines but not the virtual network or storage account to which they are connected.
+  * `Virtual Machine Contributor` can manage virtual machines but not the virtual network or storage account to which they are connected.
 However, it can list keys of the storage account.

-`Network Contributor` can manage all network resources.
+  * `Network Contributor` can manage all network resources.

-For more information about Azure Role-Based Access Control, please refer to [RBAC: Built-in roles](https://azure.microsoft.com/en-us/documentation/articles/role-based-access-built-in-roles/).

-With the roles `Virtual Machine Contributor` and `Network Contributor`, the service principal can deploy BOSH and Cloud Foundry on Azure.

 ```
 azure role assignment create --spn <service-principal-name> --roleName "Virtual Machine Contributor" --subscription <subscription-id>